shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

 3. Click and drag the **SLO Summary** widget to the board.
 The SLO Summary Edtior window will pop up.

-4. Under **Search and Select**, select the Monitor Based SLO you created and pick the all time windows that are available.
+4. Under **Search and Select**, select the Monitor-based SLO you created and pick the all time windows that are available.

 5. Under **Set display preferences**, make sure **Show error budget** is selected.